Uniqueness and universality of the Brownian map: The main estimate

 \section{The main estimate}

-In this section and in the next two ones, we consider the setting of Theorem \ref{mainIM}, and we assume that the convergence (\ref{basicconv}) holds almost surely along a suitable sequence $(n_k)_{k\geq 0}$.
-We use the notation introduced at the beginning of subsection \ref{convBrma}.
-Recall from subsection \ref{GeoBm} the notation $\Gamma=(\Gamma(r),0\leq r\leq \Delta)$ for the geodesic from $\bp(0)$ to $\bp(s_*)$ in $\mm_\infty$.
-For every $r\in[0,\Delta]$, we have $\Gamma(r)=\bp(S_r)$, where
+In this section and in the next two ones, we consider the setting of Theorem~\ref{mainIM}, and we assume that the convergence (\ref{basicconv}) holds almost surely along a suitable sequence $(n_k)_{k\geq0}$.
+We use the\vadjust{\goodbreak} notation introduced at the beginning of Section~\ref{convBrma}.
+Recall from Section~\ref{GeoBm} the notation $\Gamma=(\Gamma (r),0\leq r\leq\Delta)$ for the geodesic from $\bp(0)$ to $\bp(s_*)$ in $\mm_\infty$.
+For every $r\in [0,\Delta]$, we have $\Gamma(r)=\bp(S_r)$, where